matinas/cookinvr/README.md

 After initial reflections on the idea I decided to stick to the minimum viable mechanic to keep things simple at first; so no clients or other NPCs, no complex animations, etc. I'll enhance the gameplay workflow as I iterate over it later.
 So, the basic gameplay workflow I would like to get working for a first version is the following:

 1. Next order magically appears in the Order Box (represented as a kind of cartridge or something similar; idea inspired on Job Simulator and First Touch VR games).
-2. Grab the order and place it in something we will call the Order Machine which will make the receipt for the order to be shown on a kind of 3D screen in front of the user workstation.
+2. Grab the order and place it in something we will call the Order Machine which will make the recipe for the order to be shown on a kind of 3D screen in front of the user workstation.
 3. Pick the ingredients from the shelves on the sides or the Fridge Box.
-4. Place the ingredients one by one on the little Assembly Board that's above the main allowance according to the receipt.
+4. Place the ingredients one by one on the little Assembly Board that's above the main allowance according to the recipe.
 5. Once the order is ready to go, touch the Dispatch Order Button located on the Order Machine.
 6. Grab the next order and continue playing.